LEGBEDJE/LEGBEDJE/README.md

 Since I was young, I’ve had a deep love for **mathematics**.
 This passion led me to teach math for 2 years, where I enjoyed helping others understand complex concepts with clarity and enthusiasm.

 ### 💻 Web Development
-With **5 years of experience in front-end development**, I specialize in building modern, responsive web interfaces using **React.js**.
+With **5 years of experience in front-end and backend development**, I specialize in building modern, responsive web interfaces using **React.js**.
 Crafting user-friendly and performant web apps is something I truly enjoy.

 ### 🤖 Data & Machine Learning
 I'm currently working as a **Data Scientist**, where I combine my analytical mindset and programming skills to solve real-world problems with **machine learning**.
 My curiosity drives me to continuously learn and experiment with new algorithms and techniques in AI.